jaredly/j3/Roadmap.md

 I gotta put stuff into a WebWorker...

+What does that mean?
+What am I putting into the web worker?
+- type inference (infer_stmts2)
+- compilation probably
+- and evaluation?
+I guess?
+- yeah that's probably wise.

+hrm ok this seems like it might be a little bit ... involved. is it weird that I want two webworkers?
+One for "changes to this whatsit" and one for "doing all the changes across the board"

+So ...
+on change,
+we find `tops` that changed,
+send the new infos to the web worker(s)

+ugh ok this is going to be ... a big change.

+Can i really deal with all that asynchrony?

 ## Implementing type classes

 - [ ] CAN I assume, that type class predicates will always have a simple variable as the left-hand thing?